KSM School Summer Fete

 chat.

-Sunday 26th January, 4pm: All Together@4, informal all
+Sunday 23rd February, 4pm: All Together @ 4, informal all

 ages worship with activities, refreshments and optional Holy Communion at